yowainwright/developer-ci-benefits/docs/10-implementing-ci.md

 If test commands are already defined, CI can be implemented with no configuration.
 In a CI tool, like [Travis](https://travis-ci.org/) or [CircleCi](https://circleci.com/), you search for your repository a click a button that is essentially—start building with CI.

 For JavaScript, CicleCi will look at `test` within a repository's `package.json` to see it valid test script is added.
-If it is, then CircleCi will begine running CI automatically.
+If it is, then CircleCi will begin running CI automatically.

 ## Very basic setup if Tests are not yet written